Fiber Frequently Asked Questions

 How much is this going to cost residents?

-What if the planned $10 utility fee causes undue burden on my family?
+What if the planned $10 utility fee causes a financial burden on my family?

 The city is considering criteria and opportunities for residents which could experience unnecessary hardship caused by the additional $10 utility fee.
 If you feel that this added fee would cause you undue burden, please reach out to the city staff to help them understand your situation.